CatherineKiiru/ecommerce-product-page/README.md

 ### Built with

-- JavaScript
+- CSS custom properties
 - Semantic HTML5 markup
-- CSS custom properties
 - Flexbox
 - CSS Grid

 ### What I learned
-I learnt how to create a lightbox element.
-I also learnt how to style smaller components.
+I plenty of CSS concepts, but a new concept I learnt from this project was how to create a lightbox element..
 The project had enough elements that required JavaScript functionality, which was excellent for my learning process.

 ## Author